 For more than sixty years, from the Revolution till his death about 1840, the English-born John Abbot explored southeastern Georgia, collecting specimens and making delicate drawings that he sent to European collectors.
 Sustained by the joy of his work and the approval of a few connoisseurs, Abbot helped other naturalists achieve fame using his work and never sought publication for himself.
-Amazingly, this selection of his bird drawings from the Houghton Library at Harvard University is the first publication in book form of any of his bird drawings.
+Amazingly, this selection of his watercolors from the Houghton Library at Harvard University is the first publication in book form of any of his bird drawings.
 These are reproduced in full color and full size, with a lengthy historical introduction, scholarly notes and a catalogue of known Abbot drawings.

 Accompany your purchase with one or more of our lovely John Abbot’s Birds of Georgia Framed Prints.